Deir Al Arba'een: Description

 The Sakawati vaults are 8 feet by 4 feet, and 32 feet high.

 History

-It was described by Mujir al-Din, in his History of Jerusalem and Hebron (c.1495) as a pilgrimage site visited by pious Muslims (ziyārah).
+It was described by Mujir al-Din, in his History of Jerusalem and Hebron (c.1495) as a pilgrimage site visited by Muslim pilgrims (ziyārah).

 This site began to be called Deir al-Arba'een (Mosque of the Forty [Witnesses]) by the 19th century.
 According to Moshe Sharon, both names, Mashhad al-Arba’in and Dayr al-Arba’in, appear to reflect the ancient name for Hebron, Qiryat Arba’, and thus would not refer to forty martyrs.

 Juan Perera, a Franciscan writing c.1553, described what was known in the Christian tradition as the Church of the Forty Martyrs, (Ecclesia quadraginta martyrum), which had been transformed into a mosque, and was apparently associated with Cain's murder of Abel.

 There is no evidence of its use by Christians in the medieval period.